Far Away Places (Mad Men): Peggy

 The episode begins with Peggy's day and a heated argument with her boyfriend Abe, over her preoccupation with work and the effect this has on their sex life.
 The argument ends with Abe's leaving in a huff.
 After Don pulls Megan away for an impromptu trip to a Howard Johnson's hotel in upstate New York, Peggy has to pitch to the Heinz executives without them and unsuccessfully tries to sell the Heinz executives on her concept.
 Frustrated, she leaves work, has a couple of drinks, and goes to see the film Born Free (1966).
 She sees a young man smoking marijuana behind her, partakes herself, and eventually gives him a hand job.
 She returns to her office to see Michael Ginsberg arguing with his father.
 After being told off by Ginsberg for eavesdropping, she falls asleep in Don's office.
-She awakens to a call from Don, who seems alarmed for incomprehensible reasons.
+She awakens to a call from Don, who seems alarmed for unknown reasons.
 Don hangs up on her, and Peggy returns to her office.
 When Peggy asks about Ginsberg's life, Ginsberg initially claims to be a Martian, stating that Morris Ginsberg is not his father.
 Michael was born in a Nazi concentration camp and, after its liberation, Morris claimed him from a Swedish orphanage when he was 5 years old.
 Peggy returns home, affected by this story, and calls Abe.
 She tells him about Ginsberg and asks him to come over to be with her.